MarcoEterno/frameformer-architecture/AutoGPT/README.md

 PER EVITARE CHE L'AI SI BLOCCHI E VADA IN LOOP, è OPPORTUNO CHE ESISTA UN MOOD CHE VIENE PASSATO ALLE CHIAMATE API.
 QUESTO MOOD è DETERMINATO DALLO STATO DELL'AI ED ANCHE DA UN NUMERO RANDOM CHE CAMBIA LENTAMENTE NEL TEMPO.

-So these routines are useful:
-1. **decompose**: decomposes a task into subtasks, and adds them to the working memory.
-2. **fulfill**: tries to fulfill a task, and if it can't, decomposes it into subtasks.
-3. **evaluate_strategies** lists the strategies to fulfill a task, and adds them to the working memory with a score, which is related to the probability that the strategy will work.
-4.